 Tillamook Bay's Five Rivers

 17 miles long, the Tillamook river shares its final mile with the Trask river as it drains into the southeastern corner of Tillamook Bay.
 It drains a 61 sq mile basin in the foothills of the Norhtern Oregon Coast Range.

-Named after Eldbridge Trask, who moved to Tillamook bay in 1848, the Trask river is 18 miles long from where it's two main forks join, with 30 mile north fork and 10 mile southern fork.
+Named after Eldbridge Trask, who moved to Tillamook bay in 1848, the Trask river is 18 miles long from where it's two main forks join, with a 30 mile north fork and a 10 mile southern fork.
 The river is known for its Steelhead and Chinook Salmon populations.

 About 33 miles long, the Wilson River drains the Northern Oregon Coast Range.
 Oregon Route 6 runs parallel to the Wilson River on its route from the coast to the Portland Metro area.